Leverage Products – Definition and Examples

 Contracts for difference (CFD)

-Contracts for difference, more commonly known as CFDs, are market derivatives that are traded globally by retail speculators.
+Contracts for difference, more commonly known as CFDs, are market derivatives that are traded globally by advanced traders and speculators.

 CFD traders typically speculate on short-term price movement and the most traded markets are forex, stocks, cryptocurrencies, metals, and commodities.